thomcchester/api-docs/source/includes/rest/_orders.md

 When an order is created, the subscriber's `lifetime_value` attribute will be automatically incremented by the total amount of the order.

+**Note**: A matching subscriber record must already be present in Drip before an order can be created.

 ### HTTP Endpoint

 `POST /:account_id/orders`